 y^=wX+b\hat{y} = w X + b

-Where the weight ww is the slope of the line and the bias bb is the line vertical offset.
-We are considering the scalar case here where XX is a single number for each example in our dataset but we could also have the case where XX is a vector of multiple inputs for each sample and as such ww would also be a vector.
-In the next post, we'll look more into what that looks like but I want start simple.
+Where the weight ww is the slope of the line and the bias bb is the vertical offset.
+We’re considering the scalar case where XX is a single number for each example in our dataset but we could also have the case where XX is a vector of many inputs and as such ww would also be a vector.
+In the next post, we’ll look more into what that looks like but I want start simple.

-Often it will help to think about this model working on a single sample at a time which merely implies that we index a sample out of XX and that only results in the prediction for that sample.
+It will help to think about this model working on a single sample at a time which implies that we index a sample out of XX and that only results in the prediction for that sample.

 yi^=wXi+b\hat{y_i} = w X_i + b